 I did notice one company selling this R1 box claiming it could be controlled by voice – but as there is no reference to that in the documentation or in Banggood’s ad so I’ll take that no further.

 From the Playstore I added my Wireguard VPN, BBC iPlayer, Curiosity Stream and Magellan TV (the last two are subscription documentary channels – but cheap) so now I’m happy.
-Overall, compared to my (good) 2020 H96 MAX TV box, the R1 seems to have a lot more going for it.
+Overall, compared to my (good) 2020 H96 MAX TV box, the R1 seems to have a lot more going for it (but the Android 9 equipped H96 Max plays EuroNews App more smoothly for reasons beyong me).
 Both boxes work with 5G WiFi.

 About the only thing that initially concerned me about this unit is the ABOUT message in settings.
 This appears as a relatively new Android 10 device – yet in “about” there is a clear message that “Regular updates have ended for this device” – the last system update was May 5 2020.
 But then that no doubt accounts for the attractive price and very few of these TV boxes ever get the kind of ongoing operating system support you might expect on a decent phone.

 It is (IMHO) important to ensure you get the full Playstore with such boxes – I understand that Huawei and some other Chinese manufacturers have trouble with Google on that front.